frederickjansen/frederickjansen.github.io/_posts/2014-09-22-itunes-without-credit-card.md

 layout: post
 title: App Store or iTunes account without credit card
 excerpt: Though seemingly not possible at first glance, here's how to create an App Store or iTunes account without entering any credit card details.
+description: Though seemingly not possible at first glance, here's how to create an App Store or iTunes account without entering any credit card details.
 ---

 Apple recently made it much more cumbersome to create an iTunes account without entering your credit card information.
 It's still possible though, with a non-obvious workaround.